-PenCRU is a childhood disability research unit based at the University of Exeter Medical School.
+PenCRU is the Peninsula Childhood Disability Research Unit based at the University of Exeter Medical School.
 The driving force behind PenCRU is our Family Faculty.
-With the Family Faculty, we seek to carry out research that aims to improve the health and wellbeing of disabled children and their families and that is useful and relevant to their lives.
+Along with the Family Faculty, we seek to carry out research that aims to improve the health and wellbeing of disabled children and their families and that is useful and relevant to their lives.